jayaprabhakar/fizzbee/docs/language_design_for_review.md

 ```

 ## Channel (Messaging channel)

+A channel is the mechanism to connect two roles.
+This simplifies
+modeling of message passing.

 * Blocking/NonBlocking
 * Delivery (atmost once, at least once, exactly once)
 * Ordering (unordered, pairwise, ordered)

+For now, we will only support blocking semantics, with non-blocking
+simulated using two separate actions for request and response.

 ### Default

 #### Intra-role call:

 Since calls between roles are usually in-memory call, the default
 will be reliable. `blocking exactlyonce ordered`

 #### Inter-role call:

 Inter role calls are usually some kind of message passing -
 either blocking (RPC) operation or non-blocking (Message Queues)
 so these are unreliable.
 We will default to rpc semantics.
 `blocking atmostonce unordered`

 # Alternative considered

 ## Separate Inputs, Guard clauses and post actions

 TLA+ does not separate guard clauses (preconditions) or inputs
 separately.
 Everything is just another state assertion.
 Many other formal languages separate preconditions, state
 transitions, and some even separate inputs (For example: Event-B).

 Separating precondition vs state transition has a significant